-Property Tax is tax assessed on real estate by the local government, which is usually based upon a property’s assessed value.
+Property Tax is tax assessed on real estate by the local government, usually based upon a property’s assessed value.

 Radon is a naturally occurring radioactive gas that comes from the ground that can cause cancer.

-Radon can only be detected by testing and can be mitigated by installing a radon mitigation system that generally cost around $750 to $1,000 to install.
+Radon can only be detected by testing and can be mitigated by installing a radon mitigation system that generally costs around $750 to $1,000.

 Real Estate Agent

-A real estate agent is a licensed real estate professional who represents buyers and sellers in a real estate transaction.
+A real estate agent is a licensed real estate professional representing buyers and sellers in a real estate transaction.